The 3 Most Vital Tips for Safely Setting Up the Drill Rig Substructure

 The U.S. oil industry is reaching some of its highest production levels in history.
 It’s no surprise that American oil and gas companies added 4.5 billion barrels of crude oil and lease condensate proved reserves in 2012 — a 15.4% increase from 2011 and the largest year-over-year increase since 1970.
 These days, the oil and gas industry helps supply 9.8 million jobs, and there are enough oil reserves on hand to meet at least another 53.3 years of production.

 One of the most key pieces of oil drilling rig systems is the rig substructure.
 The first step in setting up a drill rig, setting up the rig substructure involves unloading equipment and moving it to the location where it will remain during drilling.
 From there, personnel must assemble, weld and level the various pieces of equipment.
-During this process, personnel can become injured due to a number of hazards that exist.
+During this process, personnel can become injured due to a number of hazards that exist if they are not informed about oil rig safety procedures.

 Are your personnel being as safe as they should be while setting up the drill rig substructure?
-To improve the safety of your oil drilling equipment, be sure to follow these three impossible-to-ignore tips:
+To improve the safety of your oil drilling equipment, be sure to follow these three impossible-to-ignore drill rig safety tips:

 Enforce the wearing of protective gear